Optimizing quantum violation for multipartite facet Bell inequalities

 To characterize multipartite Bell nonlocality, it is essential to optimize Bell inequalities to enhance the gap between the classical bound and the quantum value.
 Such optimized inequalities are particularly useful in experiments, as larger separation generally implies greater robustness to noise and improved feasibility in experimental implementations~\cite{wang_probing_2025, gomez_optimal_2021, li_improved_2024}.
 In addition to enhancing the quantum–classical gap, identifying tight Bell inequalities that define facets of the local polytope is also important, as they set the fundamental limits of classical correlations, and all facets together form the minimal description of correlations consistent with a local hidden-variable model.
 However, current methods for identifying these robust and tight Bell inequalities face significant limitations.
 Recent approaches leveraging machine learning techniques \cite{deng_machine_2018} and iterative optimization methods \cite{li_improved_2024} have shown potential, but these methods exhibit limited scalability and fail to characterize complex polytopes.

 In this Letter, we propose a gradient-based method to optimize Bell inequalities by enhancing the ratio between the quantum value for a fixed Hilbert space dimension, and the classical bound.
 We observe that the method converges to a local maximum of this ratio that corresponds to a tight Bell inequality.
 It simultaneously determines the classical bound, the measurement settings, and the quantum state achieving the quantum violation corresponding to such local maximum.
 We focus on the $(N, m, 2)$ scenario, where each of the $N$ parties performs one of $m$ possible measurements with binary outcomes $\pm1$.
 As a first benchmark, our optimization reproduces the CHSH inequality in the symmetrized $(2,2,2)$ scenario.
 We then apply it to the permutation-invariant (PI) Bell inequalities consisting of up to two-body correlators for general $(N, m, 2)$ scenarios with $m=2$ and $3$.
 Our approach avoids enumerating all facets of the corresponding local polytope at once, a task that becomes intractable due to the exponential complexity with $N$.
 We identify families of tight Bell inequalities for $m=2$ and $3$, and obtain previously unknown tight Bell inequalities for $m=3$.
 Finally, we verify the maximum ratio on the affine projections and cross sections of both the primal and dual spaces, which reveals geometric insight into multipartite nonlocality.
+We also obtain analytical results for the maximum ratio in the thermodynamic limit $N\rightarrow\infty$ for small $m$, while in the combined limit $N, m \to \infty$ it approaches $\coth(1)$.